KTH-RPL/handovers_dataset/README.md

 5. 5-17.
 Giver upper body skeletal representation- pose of 13 individual frames
 6. 18-30 Taker upper body skeletal representation- pose of 13 individual frames

 Above can be seen in the handover_Sample folder provided which has data of a sample handover.
+The grip forces are given by -Fz from giver/taker wrench.

 Please note the transformation in forces done for the interaction sensor for the reverse_handvoers case, based on observed data from sensor: